The Demoiselle, Natures Fresh Water Wonder

 There are only two species of Demoiselle in the UK and the other is the very attractive Banded Demoiselle.
 Both winged species and their larvae are predators feeding on other insects and their larvae.
 Adult females go under the water to lay up to 300 eggs among-st submerged oxygenating plants such as Ranunculus Aquatilis (Water Crowfoot), and Callitriche Species (Starwort’s).
 The females prefer to lay their eggs in stream-side shallow pools where there is no current.
 When the eggs hatch, the larvae go through various stages of molts until they eventually have grown to a length of 1.5 cm and this takes place over a two year period.
 The larvae have long legs which are especially designed by mother nature for gripping onto submerged aquatic vegetation that might be in the flow of running water.
 Overwintering in mud and silt, in spring and early summer, the two year old larvae will then climb out of the water onto the stems of marginal plants, and just the same as Dragonflies and Damselflies, the winged adults hatch out of their Nymph bodies and dry their wings in the sun before taking their first flight.

-For more information on all kinds of other fresh water British wildlife please visit my website www.lilieswatergardens.co.uk or click on the link below to take you to my Blog/Articles pages.
+To see over 120 articles on all subjects of water gardening and the wildlife water attracts and to see our large range of over 750 interesting, unusual and rare pond plants and water garden plants available to buy online, please visit my website www.lilieswatergardens.co.uk or click on the link below to take you to my Blog/Articles pages.